 each vehicle is supplied with a rigid adaptor that would enable the vehicle to meet all of the remaining system and on-board charger requirements described in subsection (c)(1); and

-the rigid adaptor and alternative inlet must be tested and approved by a Nationally Recognized Testing Laboratory (NRTL), according to 29 CFR 1910.7.
+the rigid adaptor and alternative inlet must be tested and approved by a Nationally Recognized Testing Laboratory (NRTL), according to 29 C.F.R.
+1910.7.

 Charging Cord.
 Beginning in the 2026 model year, each vehicle must be supplied with a charging cord that meets the following specifications: